nonoo/kappanhang/README.md

   - `retx`: audio/serial retransmit request count to/from the server
   - `lost`: lost audio/serial packet count from the server

-Data for the first status bar line is acquired by monitoring CiV traffic in the serial stream.
+Data for the first 2 status bar lines are acquired by monitoring CiV traffic in the serial stream.
+S value is queried periodically.

 `retx` and `lost` are displayed in a 1 minute window, which means they will be reset to 0 if they don't increase for 1 minute.
 A `retx` value other than 0